galaguna/heuristicEpiDem-Iterated/README.md

 ### Buttons

-SETUP: Setup the world to initialice the multi-agent epidemiological heuristic model.
+SETUP: Setup the world to initialice the multi-agent heuristic epidemic model.
 The number of individuals and other parameters are determined by the slider values.

 GO: Start the individuals walk around the world and interact.

 ### Sliders

 total-iterations-num: Maximum number of iterations (in ticks) for the simulation.

-initial-positive-num: Number of individuals infected.
+initial-positive-num: Number of infected individuals.
 initial-negative-num: Number of healthy individuals.
 minimum-separation: Minimum distance recommendation for avoid close contacts.

-disobedience-probability: Probability of not meeting the minimum distance recommendation.
+disobedience-probability: Probability of not complying with the minimum distance recommendation.
 detection-fault-probability: Probability of failure in detection and timely isolation.

 ### Switches

 avoid-close-contact: Enable/disable this strategie.
 detection-and-isolation: Enable/disable this strategie.

 ### Strategies